-To create your storage configuration using the StorageWorks Command Console, refer to The Command Console User's Guide.
+NOTE: To create your storage configuration using the StorageWorks Command Console, refer to Compaq StorageWorks Command Console V2.3 User Guide.

 Once you complete the physical setup of the RAID Array, configure the devices in your subsystem into storagesets.

 To configure the devices in your subsystem into storagesets, you need to: